Parenting is hard. It’s hard because:

 About Carla Naumburg, PhD, LICSW

-I am a clinical social worker, writer, and most importantly, a mother to two young daughters.
-Since becoming a parent, I have become increasingly interested in mindfulness practice as a way to stay focused, calm, and present in the chaos of tantrums, late-night wake-ups, and the constant negotiations of life with a toddler and a pre-schooler.
-This blog explores my personal and professional journey into the world of mindful parenting.
+I am a clinical social worker, author, and most importantly, a mother to two young daughters.
+Since becoming a parent, I have become increasingly interested in mindfulness practice as a way to stay focused, calm, and present in the chaos of tantrums, late-night wake-ups, and the constant negotiations of life with two children.
+This blog explores my personal and professional journey to make parenting easier and more fun.